mpv-player/mpv/DOCS/man/options.rst

     disable the window manager hints that force the window aspect ratio.
     (Ignored in fullscreen mode.)

+``--no-keepaspect-window``, ``--keepaspect-window``
+    ``--keepaspect-window`` (the default) will lock the window size to the video aspect. ``--no-keepaspect-window`` disables this behavior, and will instead add black bars if window aspect and video aspect mismatch.
+Whether this actually works depends on the VO backend.
+    (Ignored in fullscreen mode.)

 ``--monitoraspect=<ratio>``
     Set the aspect ratio of your monitor or TV screen.
 A value of 0 disables a previous setting (e.g. in the config file).
 Overrides the